Updated on 2024-10-25 GMT+08:00

 Figure 1 Granting permissions on Kubernetes resources

-Three common permission types are available on the UCS console: admin, developer, and read-only.
+Three common permission types are available on the UCS console: admin, developer, and viewer.
 You can grant these permission types to users.
 If these permission types cannot meet your requirements, you can customize permissions by specifying the operation type and resource object.

 Table 3 Permission types